 The pivot of a double pendulum follows a parabolic arc.
 The pendulum responds accordingly, displaying a softening spring characteristic.

 A thin steel panel is clamped along its edges.
 It is then heated so that it buckles.
 It is then subject to intense acoustic excitation and exhibits intemittent (chaotic) snap-through.
-This work was conducted at NASA Langley in conjunction with Steve Rizzi and former PhD student Kevin Murphy, who is now the chair of Mechanical Engieering at the University of Louisville.
+This work was conducted at NASA Langley in conjunction with Steve Rizzi and former PhD student Kevin Murphy, who is now the chair of Mechanical Engineering at the University of Louisville.

 A peanut-shaped groove was machined into two plates of lexan and then a ball bearing was placed within the resulting canal.
 The balls motion was tracked by a video camera as the system was shaken from side to side and simultaneously tilted.
-This work was conducted with math professor Tom Witelski and former PhD student Richard Wiebe.
+This work was conducted with Duke math professor Tom Witelski and former PhD student Richard Wiebe.
 A brief video discussion can be found here.

 Axially loaded members can be configured to provide the adjustable springs elements in vibration isolation systems.
 Again, polycarbonate strips are a useful material with which to make structures with a controllable stiffness (based on geometry).
 This work was conducted with former PhD students Ben Davis and Sophia Santillan.